tpoisot/ms_proba_networks/ms/maintext.md

 ## Implementation

-We provide these measures of probabilistic network structure in a free and open-source (MIT licensed) library for the `julia` language, available at `http://github.com/PoisotLab/ProbabilisticNetwork.jl`.
+We provide these measures of probabilistic networks structure in a free and open-source (MIT licensed) library for the `julia` language, available at `http://github.com/PoisotLab/ProbabilisticNetwork.jl`.
 The code can be cited using the following DOI: **(given upon acceptance)**.
 A user guide, including